GongT/baobao/@idlebox/state-driver-nodejs/etc/state-driver-nodejs.api.md

     send(message: any, callback?: (error: Error | null) => void): boolean;
 }

-// Warning: (ae-missing-release-tag) "NodeIPCBase" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "NodeIPCBase" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export abstract class NodeIPCBase extends Disposable implements IPCDriver {